jplesperance/jplesperance.github.io/_posts/2019-12-03-attacking-wifi-commands.md

 ## Posts in this Series

-Since this series will be covering several Wifi hacking scenarios, I have decided to make each scenario its own post.
-Each post will walk you through the attack.
-Infomation is provided to allow you to setup each scenario in your own wifi lab so that you can actually practice the attack.
+Since this series will be covering several Wifi hacking scenarios, we have decided to make each scenario its own post.
+Each post will walk you through the steps of the attack.
+While the steps provided are sufficient for carrying out the attacks, it is recommended that you attain an understanding of the attacks and why they work.
+Information is provided to allow you to setup each scenario in your own wifi lab so that you can actually practice the attack.
 If you don't have a space AP to use for this, check out [Rasperry Pi as an Wifi AP](https://lesperance.io/rpi-wifi-ap) on how to create a wifi ap on a raspberry pi for the purpose of practicing hacking wifi.

 Below is a list of posts for this series.